 - Blue Munchkin Land vs. Dorothy’s feelings

-– etheric body (aura) out-of-body experience - Yellow brick road; color of solar plexus, the intellect
+– etheric body (aura) out-of-body experience - Yellow brick road: The color of solar plexus chakra, and the intellect

 – players wore green eyeglasses (book)